 Pembroke Military Cemetery

-The majority of graves for from the two world wars in Malta are buried in collective burials.
-There is very little soil in Malta, and most graves had to be cut directly into the limestone below.
-This was an arduous process and was very dangerous during the Second World War when burial parties had to contend with air raids.
+The majority of graves for both world wars in Malta are collective burials.
+There is very little soil in the country, so most graves have to be cut directly into the bedrock below.
+This was an arduous and time-consuming process and very dangerous during the Second World War when burial parties had to contend with air raids.
 However, it is not unusual to come across single burials, typically of officers, in Maltese cemeteries.
+The headstone below is typical of the ones you find on the island, with three deaths taking place between 7 and 9 April 1942 and the last, Gunner Fensom on 27 May 1942.